B. Brian Blair: World Wrestling Federation (1985–1988)

 Blair and Brunzell wrestled at Wrestlemania 2, 3 and 4 before Blair gave his notice in Salisbury, MD right before Wrestlemania 5.
 The Killer Bees also won the Frank Tunney Memorial Tag Team Tournament in Toronto, Canada, were winners at the first Survivor Series, performed at The Big Event in Toronto, Canada, and at the first Royal Rumble.
 The Killer Bees were also featured on Saturday Night's Main Event VIII, X, and XV cards.
 Bret Hart states in his book "My Real Life in the Cartoon World of Wrestling", that the best tag team match of his career was against Blair and Brunzell.
+Blair left the WWF that November and took a hiatus from wrestling.

 American Wrestling Association (1990)

 After leaving the WWF in 1988, Blair returned to wrestling in 1990 as Blair signed a short-term contract with Verne Gagne's American Wrestling Association.
 Blair challenged Larry Zbyszko for the AWA World Heavyweight Championship.
 Blair defeated Zbyszko by disqualification meaning the title couldn't change hands that way with Zbyszko retaining the title.